musty-ess/Degrees-Of-Separation-Finding-The-Shortest-Path-AI/README.md

 ## Conclusion

 This project demonstrates a practical application of search algorithms in the context of the entertainment industry, showing how actors can be connected through their roles in movies.
-By implementing the `shortest_path` function, the program successfully finds the shortest connection between two actors using movie data.# degrees-of-separation
+By implementing the `shortest_path` function, the program successfully finds the shortest connection between two actors using movie data.